Federated Data-Efficient Instruction Tuning for Large Language Models: Approach

 \subsection{Overview}

-The processes of \app in each round of FL are illustrated in Figure \ref{pic-framework}.
-Recall the problem formalization in Section \ref{sec-pre}, the key difference between \app and vanilla FL lies in the addition of a data selection process prior to the local training.

 \app identifies the representative data samples with their latent features.
-In round $r$, after downloading the global model $\mathbf{w}^r$, each client first conducts a process of data selection before local training, which contains two groups of sequential steps, i.e., intra-client selection and inter-client selection.
-In intra-client selection, client $i$ takes each data sample $\mathbf{x} \in \mathcal{D}_i$ as input and gets the token-wise hidden states of $\mathbf{x}$ in each Transformer layer, where the last hidden state of each layer is concatenated into a one-dimensional vector, serving as the raw features for $\mathbf{x}$ (\ding{192} in Figure \ref{pic-framework}).
-Then, a dimensionality-reduction algorithm is performed to fuse the features from different transformer layers, taking the one-dimensional features of all data samples in $\mathcal{D}_i$ into consideration (\ding{193} in Figure \ref{pic-framework}).
-Next, a clustering algorithm is performed on the fused low-dimensional features to partition these data into several groups $\left\{\mathcal{G}_1, \mathcal{G}_2, \ldots\right\}$ (\ding{194} in Figure \ref{pic-framework}), where we adopt a density-based clustering, HDBSCAN \cite{campello2013density}, since it is hard to manually determine the number of clusters such as adopting K-means \cite{lloyd1982least}.
-Each group $\mathcal{G}$ provides an approximate centroid $\mathbf{c}$ that does not correspond to an individual data point.
-After that, the client sends these centroids $\left\{\mathbf{c}_1, \mathbf{c}_2, \ldots, \right\}$ to the server (\ding{195} in Figure \ref{pic-framework}).
+As shown in Figure \ref{pic-framework}, in round $r$, after downloading the global model $\mathbf{w}^r$, each client performs intra-client selection, followed by an inter-client selection performed by the server.

+In intra-client selection, client $i$ gets the hidden state in each Transformer layer with each data sample $\mathbf{x} \in \mathcal{D}_i$ as the input (\ding{192} in Figure \ref{pic-framework}).
+Then, these features are fused across different Transformer layers (\ding{193} in Figure \ref{pic-framework}).
+Next, clustering is performed to partition the data into several groups (\ding{194} in Figure \ref{pic-framework}).
+Each group holds an approximate centroid $\mathbf{c}$ that does not correspond to an individual data point.
+After that, the client sends these centroids $\{\mathbf{c}_1, \mathbf{c}_2, \ldots, \}$ to the server (\ding{195} in Figure \ref{pic-framework}).

-Upon receiving the centroids from all active clients, the server initiates the inter-client clustering.
-It applies HDBSCAN to all received centroids, resulting in several groups, denoted by $\left\{\mathcal{G}^{\text{II}}_1, \mathcal{G}^{\text{II}}_2, \ldots \right\}$, each associated with a corresponding centroid $c^{\text{II}}_j$ (\ding{196} in Figure \ref{pic-framework}).
-In each $\mathcal{G}^{\text{II}}_j$, the centroid closest to $c^{\text{II}}_j$ is designated as the chosen one.
-Next, the server notifies each client regarding which of their submitted centroids are selected (\ding{197} in Figure \ref{pic-framework}).
-Thereafter, each client $i$ adds the data sample closest to each of the selected centroid within the corresponding group to coreset $\widetilde{\mathcal{D}}_i$ (\ding{198} in Figure \ref{pic-framework}).
+Upon receiving the centroids from all active clients, inter-client selection starts.
+The server clusters received centroids into several groups (\ding{196} in Figure \ref{pic-framework}).
+In each group, the point closest to its centroid $c^{\text{II}}_j$ is designated as the chosen one.
+Then, the server notifies each client regarding which of their sent centroids are selected (\ding{197} in Figure \ref{pic-framework}).
+Next, each client $i$ adds the data sample closest to each of the selected centroid within the corresponding group to coreset $\widetilde{\mathcal{D}}_i$ (\ding{198} in Figure \ref{pic-framework}).